Friday Afternoon Plenary

 “Jesus loves all the people, Jesus is able to see all the people.
 In Mission and Justice we work with all people,” said Heaton.

 Curts shared and celebrated the quick response of the Indiana Conference after hurricanes hit in Texas, Louisiana, Florida and Puerto Rico.
-Indiana churches created over 3,000 cleaning buckets and over 3,000 health kits, as well as direct cash contributions to UMCOR totaling over one million eighty-five thousand dollars.
-All together, we gave well over one million three hundred thousand dollars to help with
+Indiana churches created over 3,000 cleaning buckets and over 3,000 health kits, as well as direct cash contributions to UMCOR totaling over one thousand dollars.
+Altogether, we gave one million three hundred thousand dollars to help with this Disaster Response.

 “When it comes to disaster, Indiana United Methodists respond!
-Through UMCOR, we are committed to continue to be the first in and the last out after disaster strikes.
+Through UMCOR, we are committed to continuing to be the last out after disaster strikes.
 Hurricanes, earthquakes, and flooding don’t discriminate - so we don’t either.
-When UMCOR responds, we see all the people who are hurting and we offer hope,” said Curts.
+When UMCOR responds, we see all the people who are hurting offer hope,” said Curts.

 Creation Care awards were presented to Taylor Chapel UMC in Ft.
 Wayne, North UMC in Indianapolis, and Mike Oles, for his personal efforts in creation care.